Interviewing

 • Prepare for common interview questions: An easy way to avoid being in this situation in the first place is to prepare as much as you can ahead of time.
 Most interviews will ask a similar set of questions, so if you prepare for the most common interview questions, you probably won't even end up in the situation.

-• Practice mock interviews: Conduct mock interviews with your friends, family, or hire a career coach online.
+• Practice mock interviews: Conduct mock interviews with your friends, family, or invest in an AI mock interviewer.
 Mock interviews improve your interviewing skills, prepare you for different questions, and even improve your ability to manage situations when you don't know the answer.

 • Be honest: Don't pretend to know the answer or redirect the question back to the hiring manager.
 Be honest about what you know, as it shows the company that you've got positive character traits.
 It'll also allow you to explain how you'd acquire the knowledge if you needed it.